Amid threats, security rises at meetings of public officials - NewsBreak

 Amid threats, security rises at meetings of public officials

-MADISON, Wis. — The meeting place?
+MADISON, Wis. — (AP) — The meeting place?
 A secret.
 Agenda?
 Not public.
 Name tags?
 Take them off in public.

 Even one of the main social events — trivia night — would be at an undisclosed location.
 This was no meeting of spies or undercover law enforcement agents.
 Instead, these were the security protocols for a gathering this week in Madison, Wisconsin, of state election bureaucrats from around the U.S.